-Studies show that most people lose between 40 and 60 minutes of sleep in the night that we turn the clock.
-That might not sound like such a big deal, but population-wide data has found that the rate of heart attacks, strokes, and mood disorders in the U.S. temporarily increases following the spring forward.
+Studies show that most people lose between 40 and 60 minutes of sleep1 in the night that we turn the clock.
+That might not sound like such a big deal, but population-wide data has found that the rate of heart attacks, strokes2, and mood disorders in the U.S. temporarily increases following the spring forward.
 On a personal level, the sleep loss can leave people feeling groggy, irritable, and hungry for junk food.
 (Funnily enough, once upon a time, Idaho potato supporters lobbied for daylight saving time [DST] because they saw that the fast-food industry sold so many more french fries after it hit.)

 "One hour is enough to make a difference," sleep researcher Rebecca Robbins, Ph.D., said of the shift during a recent event with sleep app Wave.
 But, she adds, we don't necessarily need to resign to heading into spring feeling sleepy.
 "Here's what you do: Start preparing about a week in advance [...] try to really make sleep your priority, now more than ever."

 Wendy M. Troxel, Ph.D., clinical psychologist and author of Sharing the Covers: Every Couple's Guide to Better Sleep, agrees that starting to prioritize your sleep about a week before daylight saving (so, right now!) can help you spring forward with ease.
 Here's how it's done, according to the two sleep experts:

 What to do before the clocks turn back:

 Back up your sleep schedule by around 15 minutes every night leading up to next weekend.